dddrrreee/cs140e-24win/labs/5-interrupts/README.md

     these correspond to.

     NOTE: We do not want to profile our profiling code, so have a way to disable counts when doing this printing.

+    (You'll note this is similar to the problem we ran into for the last lab when we wanted to avoid tracing `put32` and `get32` during printing during tracing --- in general our monitoring systems don't want to monitor themselves.)

  4. Expected results are most counts should be in `PUT32`, `GET32`, and various `uart` routines.
 If you see a bunch of your `gprof`